By Natalie Chen

 “The day of and before the meet is really nerve-racking and there’s a lot of pressure,” Zettel said.

-Due to the unprecedented start of his Cross Country career, Zettel is definitely on a list of athletes to watch, and the next three years of his career should be exciting to watch.
+Due to the unprecedented start of his Cross Country career, Zettel is definitely on a list of athletes to watch, and his next three years should be exciting to see.